carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 When moving APIs between two files, the design of `package`, `namespace`, and `import` is intended to minimize the amount of additional work needed.
-The expected work depends on which library and namespace scopes the files are in:
+The expected work depends on which library and namespace paths the files are in:

--   If both files are part of the same library and namespace scopes:
+-   If both files are part of the same library and namespace paths:

     -   If the source was an interface, the destination file must not be an interface because there is only one interface file per library.
 Some